The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 - pre-checked boxes.

 The Dutch DPA also reiterated its position that websites that only provide access if they consent to placing tracking cookies (cookie walls) are not compliant with the GDPR as they do not provide data subjects a free choice.
+In 2020, the Dutch DPA investigated the use of cookie walls and tracking cookies at various organisations.

 Data ownership and control